ABOUT

 Disclaimer

-Although we have made reasonable efforts to ensure that the materials contained on this site are accurate, we do not guarantee the accuracy, timeliness or fitness for any purpose of any information on electoralpractice(dot)ch or (dot)org.
+This website is maintained for information purposes only.
+It is not intended to provide legal expertise on a specific case.
+Accessing or using this website does NOT create a legal counsel-client relationship.
+Although we make reasonable efforts to ensure that the materials contained on this site are accurate, we do not guarantee the accuracy, timeliness or fitness for any purpose of any information on electoralpractice(dot)ch or (dot)org.
 We make no guarantee on any third party sites either, whether we are linked to them or not.